myaleung/airport-application/docs/domain-models-test-plan.md

 **Test Plan**
 - [ ] Check if planeExistsInAirport returns true if plane is currently at airport
 - [ ] Check if planeExistsInAirport returns false if plane is not at airport
+- [ ] If planeExistsInAirport returns true, don't land the plane

 ### User Story 7
 **User Story**